yingweiwo

 Absorption, Distribution and Excretion

 Cleavage of the ester group (primarily in the liver) converts ramipril to its active diacid metabolite, ramiprilat.
-Peak plasma concentrations of ramiprilat are reached 2 to 4 hours after drug intake.
-The serum protein binding of ramipril is about 73% and that of ramiprilat about 56%; in vitro, these percentages are independent of concentration over the range of 0.01 ug/mL to 10 mcg/mL.
+Peak plasma concentrations of ramiprilat are reached 2 to 4 hours after administration.
+The serum protein binding rate of ramipril is approximately 73%, while that of ramiprilat is approximately 56%; in vitro studies have shown that these percentages are concentration-independent within the concentration range of 0.01 μg/mL to 10 mcg/mL.

-After oral administration to dogs, ramipril is rapidly converted via de-esterification into ramiprilat.
-Bioavailability of ramiprilat after a dose of 0.25 mg/kg per day of ramipril is approximately 6.7%.
+Following oral administration, ramipril is rapidly converted to ramiprilat in dogs via deesterification.
+The bioavailability of ramiprilat after daily administration of 0.25 mg/kg ramipril is approximately 6.7%.

 Biological Half-Life